 The Minnesota Institute for Astrophysics engages in many forms of Public Outreach.
 This page gives a summary of some of our efforts as well as pointing you toward other information on astronomy and science geared for the public.
 If you are interested in more information, please visit the links below or contact our current Public Outreach Coordinator, Nardin Vahidi Azar.
 If you would like to be notified of future outreach events, please send an e-mail to and we will put you on our list of e-mail notifications.

-Observing Nights - Held on the first Wednesday night of the month during the Fall and Spring semesters, our graduate students invite you to join them at the University for some backyard astronomy (weather permitting).
+Observing Nights - Held every Friday during the Fall and Spring semesters, our graduate students invite you to join them at the University for some backyard astronomy (weather permitting).

 School/Group Presentations - Our faculty members and graduate students are always eager to share their knowledge and interest in astronomy free of charge.

 - MIfA Public Lecture Series: Held once per semester, this lecture communicates the exciting research activities of MIfA researchers directly to the public.